cipherbc1024/OpenSource/README.md

 Under legal agreements and customized licenses, the project can absorb external optimization and security insights to achieve continuous technical evolution while firmly protecting our core commercial value and intellectual property.

-## Chapter 2: Licensing and Restrictions
+## Section 2: Licensing and Restrictions
 ⚠️ Important Note: This is not a traditional open-source project.
 Please note that this project does not follow the traditional open-source definition set by the Open Source Initiative (OSI).
 It is a source-available project designed for controlled knowledge sharing and collaboration with trusted partners, rather than unrestricted community participation. ⚠️

 ### 2.1 License Scope and Restrictions